-I grew up in, and am still a part of, a denomination that steers clear of the baptism of the Holy Spirit and speaking tongues.
+I grew up in, and am still a part of, a denomination that steers clear of the baptism of the Holy Spirit and speaking in tongues.
 It is generally not so much that they are opposed, as that they are ignored.
 Although it must be said that anyone who claims to speak in tongues is generally thought to be a bit suspect.

 But what my denomination thinks, or what my charismatic brethren think is not nearly as important as what the Scripture has to say about these topics.
-I want to look at all of the passages that speak of baptism of the Holy Spirit and speaking in tongues and try and understand biblical teaching concerning this.
+I want to look at all of the passages that speak of the baptism of the Holy Spirit and speaking in tongues and try and understand biblical teaching concerning this.

 What is the Baptism of the Holy Spirit?

 There are three passages that I am aware of that connect baptism with the Holy Spirit.
 And there is a fourth passage that I believe is related to these other three.
-In two of these passage tongues are involved, but not in the other two.
+In two of these passages, tongues are involved, but not in the other two.

 Along with the outpouring of the Holy Spirit, the disciples spoke in other languages.
 Languages that it turns out were intelligible to the others who had come to Jerusalem for Pentecost.
-People speaking a variety of native languages.
+People who spoke a variety of native languages.
 And each of them was able to understand what the disciples were saying.

 There are a couple of things to note about this event.
 First, it was the initial experience with the Holy Spirit for these disciples.
 There is no record of the Holy Spirit’s presence in their lives before this.
 And Acts 1:8, where they are told to wait for the coming Holy Spirit, would argue against this being a second encounter with the Spirit.

 A second thing to note is that the tongues here are not a spiritual language as seems to be the case in 1 Corinthians 14.
 Here the language spoken by the disciples is intelligible and meaningful to the hearers.
 Without any interpretation.